aws/aws-dynamodb-encryption-java/README.md

 }
 ```

-As usual, you may save and retrieve a Book object to and from Amazon DynamoDB via DynamoDBMapper.
+As a typical use case of DynamoDBMapper, you can easily save and retrieve a Book object to and from Amazon DynamoDB.
 For example,

 ```
     AmazonDynamoDBClient client = new AmazonDynamoDBClient(...);